spacetelescope/imexam/docs/index.rst

 ``imexam`` is an affiliated package of AstroPy.
 It was designed to be a lightweight library which enables users to explore data from a command line interface, through a Jupyter notebook or through a Jupyter console.
-It can be used with multiple viewers, such as DS9 or Ginga, or as a simple library to make plots and grab quick photometry information.
+It can be used with multiple viewers, such as DS9 or Ginga, or without a viewer as a simple library to make plots and grab quick photometry information.

 The power of this python tool is that it is essentially a library of plotting